+The event was started in 1969 by members of the Catonsville Forward Plan.
+This group was formed by The Woman's Club of Catonsville, the Rolling Hills Woman's Club and the Catonsville Business Association with a goal of attracting visitors to the Catonsville Village business district.
+In that first year 52 artists, weavers, ceramists and wood carvers arranged stands near the sidewalks of Frederick Road's 700 block.
 The event which is still recognized as a landmark event for over 43 years, provides an inspiration to the people in the community to either start their business or engage in entrepreneurship programs whilst showcasing the best business minds and their products.
-The Catonsville Arts & Crafts Festival draws artisans from across Catonsville Baltimore to showcasing business from banking Institutions to Benz Automobile company and also the finest one-of-a-kind paintings, pottery, photography, jewelry, fabric creations and much more.
+The Catonsville Arts and Crafts Festival draws artisans from across Catonsville Baltimore to showcasing business from banking Institutions to Benz Automobile company and also the finest one-of-a-kind paintings, pottery, photography, jewelry, fabric creations and much more.

 This celebration went on with 9-11 Remembrance in mind.
 On Sunday 11th September the main street of Frederick Road has been closed to traffic and opened to shoppers who gain access to some of the finest items by their local communities.
 The event which started from 10 a.m. to 5 p.m. with free admission to the public provided the opportunity to experience the creative heartbeat of the city, and innovative business minded people who inspire a community where you can discover some of the most amiable people anywhere in the world.